Thornton, Cape Town

-Thornton is a southern suburb of Cape Town, South Africa.
+Thornton is a suburb of Cape Town, South Africa.
 Thornton is situated only 10 km east of the city centre, adjacent to Pinelands.
 Like Pinelands, Thornton is a mainly residential suburb with an abundance of trees.
 It is bordered by the Elsieskraal River, Pinelands, Viking Way, and the M7 Jakes Gerwel Drive.
 Many of the streets in Thornton are named after Viking themes, such as Thor Circle, Odin Drive and Viking Way.
 Others are named after trees, such as Poplar Avenue and Sipres Avenue.

 Demographics

 According to the 2011 Census, Thornton has a population of 5,862 people, with 94% of the labour force (aged 15 to 64) being employed.
 The predominant language spoken in Thornton is English.

 Geography

 Thornton, like Pinelands, is in the Southern Suburbs of Cape Town, sitting close to the border delineating the Northern and Southern Suburbs.
 There are many trees lining the roads of Thornton, and there are green spaces with wild flowers.